- SENATORS' STATEMENTS

 We are so proud to have you as an honorary Canadian.
-No matter what our age, whether we are young or old, you are an example of us all.
+No matter what our age, whether we are young or old, you are an example for us all.
 We all aspire to be Malala.

 Thank you very much.

 Hon.
-Geoff Regan (Speaker of the House of Commons): Malala, Prime Minister, Madame Grégoire Trudeau, Madam Chief Justice, Mr. Speaker of the Senate, my friend and classmate, Excellencies, hon. senators, members of the House of Commons, distinguished guests, ladies and gentlemen.
+Geoff Regan (Speaker of the House of Commons): Malala, Prime Minister, Madame Grégoire Trudeau, Madam Chief Justice, Mr. Speaker of the Senate, my friend and classmate, Excellencies, honourable senators, members of the House of Commons, distinguished guests, ladies and gentlemen.

 Malala, it is my pleasure and privilege to thank you on behalf of your fellow Canadians for the very inspiring words you shared today.

 You have been defending the right to education, especially for girls, since age 11.
 It is clear that your passion for this cause has only deepened over the years.

 I know that you yourself have given credit for this determination to your father, Ziauddin Yousafzai, and your mother, Toor Pekai Yousafzai, both of whom nurtured your love of learning and encouraged you to pursue your dreams.
 As a father, I know it cannot have been easy for them to set aside a parent’s natural desire to protect their child from the dangers that are all around, and to let her follow her heart.
 Therefore, I would like to thank your parents, Malala, for their courage and their generosity in sharing their only daughter with the world.
 [Translation]